Most of our customers in Jiga initially approach us when they become concerned about their supply chain agility, visibility, and resilience.

 Shared chain responsibility feeds into the same idea as process alignment, but at a conceptual, rather than technical level.

-Static supply chains are normally siloed affairs, with information and responsibility divided into individual tranches and assessed by discrete sets of KPIs.
+Static supply chains are normally siloed affairs, with information and responsibility divided into individual segments and assessed by discrete sets of KPIs.

 In an agile supply chain, the greater visibility and coordination afforded by process alignment allows all stakeholders in the supply chain to share the overall responsibility for the successful operation of that supply chain.